programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

    ![Screenshot](../images/building-static-sites-with-jekyll-github-pages-15.png)

-3. You can change the text in this file, save the file, and then visit localhost:4000 to see the changes. **Note that changes to _config.yml**, unlike the rest of your website files, will not show up if made while the website is already running; you need to make them while the website isn't running, *or* after making changes to _config.yml stop then start running the website, to see changes made to this particular file. (*Changes to the _config.yml file were left out of the ability to refresh because this file can be used to declare things like the structure of site links, and altering these while the site is running could badly break things.*)
+3. You can change the text in this file, save the file, and then visit your local website in a browser to see the changes. **Note that changes to _config.yml**, unlike the rest of your website files, will not show up if made while the website is already running; you need to make them while the website isn't running, *or* after making changes to _config.yml stop then start running the website, to see changes made to this particular file. (*Changes to the _config.yml file were left out of the ability to refresh because this file can be used to declare things like the structure of site links, and altering these while the site is running could badly break things.*)

    Making small changes to website files (one at a time to start with), saving, and then refreshing to see the effect on your site means if you mess anything up it will be clear what caused the issue and how to undo it.

    1. Note that any line that starts with a # sign is a *comment*: comments aren't read when the rest of the code is read, and instead serve as a way to leave notes about how to do something or why you made a change to the code.
    2. Comments can always be deleted without effect to your website (e.g. you can delete the commented lines 1-6 in _config.yml if you don't want to always see this info about Jekyll use).

-4. Here is some extra information about what each line in _config.yml does:
+4. Change the file according to these instructions:

-   - **Title**: The title of your website, as you want it to appear in the header of the webpage.
+   - **title**: The title of your website, as you want it to appear in the header of the webpage.
-   - **Email**: Your email address.
+   - **email**: Your email address.
-   - **Description**: A description of your website that will be sued in search engine results and the site's RSS feed.
+   - **description**: A description of your website that will be used in search engine results and the site's RSS feed.
-   - **baseurl**: Leave this alone for now (we'll address it when hosting the site on GitHub Pages).
-   - **url**: Leave this alone for now (we'll address it when hosting the site on GitHub Pages).
+   - **baseurl**: Fill in the quotation marks with a forward slash followed by the name of your website folder (e.g. "/JekyllDemo").
+   - **url**: Replace "http://yourdomain.com" with "localhost:4000"
    - **twitter_username**: Your Twitter username (do not include @ symbol).
    - **github_username**: Your GitHub username.

+   The changes you made to the *baseurl* and *url* lines will let your site run from the same files both locally on your computer and live on the Web, but **doing this changed the URL where you'll see your local site from now on** (while [Jekyll is running](#section3-1)) from localhost:4000 to **localhost:4000/JekyllDemo/** (substituting your website folder name for *JekyllDemo* and remembering the last slash mark).

    In the screenshot below, I have deleted the initial commented lines 1-6 as well as the commented text stating what "description" does (not necessary, just to show you can delete comments that you don't care about seeing!):

    ![Screenshot](../images/building-static-sites-with-jekyll-github-pages-16.png)

-5. Save the file, and start (or stop and restart) the website, then visit localhost:4000 to see your customized local site.
+5. Save the file, and start (or stop and restart) the website, then visit **localhost:4000/JekyllDemo/** (substituting your website folder name for *JekyllDemo* and remembering the last slash mark) to see your customized local site:

    ![Screenshot](../images/building-static-sites-with-jekyll-github-pages-17.png)